jcdvorchak/spopularity/README.md

 *An excuse to practice Scala*

-Calculate users popularity rating based on their favorite tracks and other listening data from Spotify
+Calculate popularity of music preference based on a user's favorite tracks and other listening data from Spotify

 https://api.spotify.com/